mahoney1/docs/commercialpaper-report-deltas.md

 ## Step 2.
 Add the `getDeltas` query worker function to the Query class in `query.js`

-1. Click on the source file `lib/query.js` - and add the 'worker' function to get the deltas and also to return them in a JSON format suitable for our `tabulator` HTML client.
+1. Click on the source file `lib/query.js` - and add the 'worker' functions shown below, to get the deltas and also to return the data (to the calling query client app), in a JSONified form suitable for our `tabulator` HTML client app.

 AFTER the existing `getHistory` function - and BEFORE the 'closing' brace (immediately before `module.exports` line) - paste the following two functions: